One sector that has continuously caused environmental problems over the past few decades is the seemingly harmless paintbrush industry.

 3. Hala Tree

-Finally, on this list are brushes produced from Hala trees.
+Finally, on this list are ethical brushes produced from Hala trees.

 This is a great alternative to synthetic brushes because the wood/fronds harvested from these trees already happen to look like small paintbrushes.